coreos/fleet/Documentation/architecture.md

 ### User-facing Objects

-#### Jobs and Payloads
+#### Jobs and Units

-A JobPayload represents a single systemd service or socket.
-Once a JobPayload is pushed to the cluster, it is immutable.
-A JobPayload must be destroyed and re-submitted for any modifications to be made.
+A Unit represents a single systemd service or socket.
+Once a Unit is pushed to the cluster, it is immutable.
+A Unit must be destroyed and re-submitted for any modifications to be made.

-The payload may define a set of requirements that must be fulfilled by a given host in order for that host to run the payload.
-These requirements can include resources, host metadata, locality relative to other payloads, etc.
+The Unit may define a set of requirements that must be fulfilled by a given host in order for that host to run the Unit.
+These requirements can include resources, host metadata, locality relative to other Units, etc.

-A Job represents a request to run a specific JobPayload in the cluster.
+A Job represents a request to run a specific Unit in the cluster.
 All Jobs are treated as services rather than batch processes.

-When creating a Job, a user may provide additional requirements that must be respected in addition to the requirements of the Job's payload.
-Once a Job has been started, no other Jobs may be started with its payload.

 Stopping a Job is a destructive action - no metadata is preserved.
-The Job's payload, however, is not removed from the cluster and subsequent Jobs may use it.
+The Job's Unit, however, is not removed from the cluster and subsequent Jobs may use it.

 #### State

 Both Jobs and Machines have dynamic state which is published both for the user and cluster to consume.

-A PayloadState object represents the state of a payload as reported by systemd on a given Machine.
-Only the Machine running an actual Job will publish a corresponding PayloadState object.
+A UnitState object represents the state of a payload as reported by systemd on a given Machine.
+Only the Machine running an actual Job will publish a corresponding UnitState object.

 A MachineState object represents the state of a host in the cluster at the time the object was generated.
 MachineState objects are published on an interval with a TTL, keeping the external view of a cluster relatively accurate at any given time.